 Rosina Lippi is a former academic and tenured university professor.
-Since 2000 she spends her time haunting the intersection where history and storytelling meet where she wallows in 19th century newspapers, magazines, street maps, and academic historical research.
+Since 2000 she spends her time haunting the intersection where history and storytelling meet, wallowing in nineteenth century newspapers, magazines, street maps, and academic historical research.
 And she never gets bored with any of it.

 Under the pen name Sara Donati she is the author of the Wilderness series, six historical novels that follow the fortunes of the Bonner family in the vast forests in upstate New York, from about 1792-1825.
-Her newest novel about the Bonner family (forthcoming 2015 with Berkley Books) is The Gilded Hour.
+Her most recent novel about the Bonner family was The Gilded Hour.
+The follow-up, Where the Light Enters, will be out on September 10, 2019.
 The new series jumps ahead past the destruction of the Civil War to follow Nathaniel and Elizabeth’s granddaughters into the twentieth century.

 More than you probably wanted to know: